Home

 Pairing Food and WineLighter than Chardonnay, Sauvignon Blanc usually has a grassy citrus aroma.
 Flavors range from apple, pear, green tea, limes and freshly mowed grass.
 You can often detect a little smokiness.
 California Sauvignon Blancs sometimes have a melon flavor.
 This is a crisp light wine with a strong acid finish.
 It is also called Fume Blanc.American Sauvignon Blanc tends to be grassier than those produced in New Zealand.

-Food and Wine Pairing: Sauvignon Blanc pairs well with salads, poultry, seafood, and cheese.
+Wine and Food Pairings: Sauvignon Blanc pairs well with salads, poultry, seafood, and cheese.

 Origin: Sauvignon Blanc is one of the types of wine that originated from France.
 Fabulous Sauvignon Blanc is currently being produced in New Zealand, South Africa, California, and Washington as well.